1982 United States Senate election in New Jersey: Debates

 The second debate, sponsored by the New Jersey Chamber of Commerce and hosted by the Birchwood Manor on October 3, centered on economic issues.
-Fenwick criticized Lautenberg for claiming to have created 16,000 jobs, most of which she said were created by acquisition.
+Fenwick criticized Lautenberg for claiming to have created 16,000 jobs, most of which she said were created by acquisitions.
 Lautenberg denied this and said his business was created by "hard work."
-Lautenberg referred to Fenwick's congressional and legislative voting record as "anti-job," criticizing her vote to cute federally underwritten college loans.
+Lautenberg referred to Fenwick's congressional and legislative voting record as "anti-job," criticizing her vote to cut federally underwritten college loans.
 Fenwick criticized Lautenberg's support of an "American-made" bill that she said would cost 15,000 American jobs.
-The candidates also differed over the Economic Recovery Tax Act of 1981, for which Fenwick voted.
+The candidates also disagreed over the Economic Recovery Tax Act of 1981, for which Fenwick voted.
 Lautenberg said the Act did too little to reduce inflation and that the appropriate way to cut unemployment was to fund technological training and fund transportation.
 Fenwick said that Lautenberg's criticism of spending cuts "reflects the old appetite for bigger government and more spending."
 Fenwick did criticize Reagan for imposing sanctions on a Soviet pipeline, expressing sympathy for "Solidarity and Polish dissidents" but saying that the sanctions "cost[] jobs in the United States."

 Fenwick described Lautenberg's performance in the fifth debate as "kind of pathetic."

 The sixth and final debate was held on October 31 and "reflected both the apparent closeness of the race and the acrimony that has often marked its final stages."
 Fenwick emphasized her image and character, and again criticized Lautenberg's campaign as outrageously deceptive.
 Lautenberg defending his campaign spending as "highlight[ing] her record" and attacked the national Republican slogan of "stay the course."
 He blamed her criticism on tightening polls.
 Jobs and the economy remained the major issue.
 Lautenberg contended that Fenwick supported cuts to Social Security benefits, which she denied.

 Lautenberg directly defended his campaign literature tying Fenwick to Strom Thurmond, arguing that while he was "not accusing Mrs. Fenwick of anti-voting rights views," her victory would preserve the Republican Senate majority and thereby empower Thurmond.
 After the debate, Fenwick said she would prefer a new chair of the Senate Judiciary Committee to replace Thurmond.

 Endorsements

 Results

-Lautenberg won by 51% to 48%, in what was considered a major upset.
+Lautenberg won by 69,923 votes, in what was considered a major upset.